collective/collective.quickupload/README.txt

  -  A simple ajax view that can be called by any plone template.

- -  the view is using a javascript multiple upload tool based on fileuploader.js (a fork with many ameliorations of http://valums.com/ajax-upload/) OR jquery.uploadify (based on flashupload see also collective.uploadify)
+ -  the view is using a javascript multiple upload tool based on fileuploader.js (a fork with some changes of http://valums.com/ajax-upload/ thx to Andrew Valumns) OR jquery.uploadify (based on flashupload, see also collective.uploadify)

     - By default the javascript only method is used : the fileuploader.js is a pure ajax file uploader which uses html5 multiple file fields and ajax upload post method.
 It's not a jquery plugin.
 For modern browsers